 By Sangeetha Bhaskaran Jun.
 20, 2020

-As the lockdown eases across the country, people have begun rambling about with renewed vigour.
 Like all parents, I face the daunting task of balancing caution and freedom for my six-year-old daughter.
 I have to figure new equations to keep her safe, healthy, and occupied... while retaining my sanity.

-Of my many meltdowns in the past four months, the most interesting one occurred when my six-year-old made a glorious mess of paper and paint on the floor only to tell me, “Sorry Sangee!
+Of my many meltdowns in the past year, the most interesting one occurred when my six-year-old made a glorious mess of paper and paint on the floor only to tell me, “Sorry Sangee!
 Relax, I’ll clean it up later”.
 I laughed at her suaveness and then cried later as I scraped chunks of hardened acrylic paint off the tiles.

 My husband is stranded in another country, the kid is around all the time, and my mental health is hanging by a frail thread sustained by audiobooks, music, and dark chocolate.
 She hovers when I’m on Zoom calls, rages battles to bathe or eat, chatters while I work making it impossible to focus, helps with chores for a measly minute before running away.
 Where once I relied on a constructed routine of school, extracurriculars, playing with neighbours and other friends, now the burden is all mine.